 Training courses: In addition to paper documents, training courses is also an effective way to educate candidates and reach a common understanding on data annotation tasks, especially in large-scale dataset and numerous annotators.

-Quantitative assessment: To evaluate the performance of different annotators, examinations and certificates can be conducted.
-For example, set up a gold standard dataset, and let each candidate labels 20 instances randomly, and calculate the Kappa value compared with the gold standard.
-Only after the Kappa value reaches a certain threshold, candidate can be assigned to the annotation tasks.
+Quantitative assessment: To evaluate the performance of different annotators, examinations and certifications with specific evaluation metrics can be conducted.
+Only after the corresponding evaluation metrics calculated with gold standard and annotator’s results reaches a certain requirement, like beyond a certain threshold, candidate can be assigned to the annotation task being certificated.

 Variable description

 Variables and configurable threshold in this procedure are listed here for your convenience.